CSE 490R Course Review

 MPC

-2. Predict the set of next states to a horizon H
+2. Predicts the set of next states up to a horizon H

-3. Evaluate the cost/constraint of the states and controls
+3. Evaluates the cost/constraint of the states and controls

 Code